sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

   - [Checklist of preferred objection handling](#checklist-of-preferred-objection-handling)
   - [Customer quote (to be read back to the attendees at the end)](#customer-quote-to-be-read-back-to-the-attendees-at-the-end)

-# Migrating Oracle to Azure SQL and PostgreSQL whiteboard design session trainer guide
+# Migrating Oracle to PostgreSQL whiteboard design session trainer guide

 # Trainer information